dentarg/auth0-blog/_posts/2017-03-29-build-better-universal-apps-with-nextjs2.markdown

 ### 1. Faster Compilation Times

 Every developer and their dog need their apps to be highly performant from development stage up until production.
 A lot of work has been done to improve the dev build time that **Next.js 1.0** brought to the scene.
 With great joy, I hereby announce to you that **Next.js 2** comes bundled with shorter build/rebuild times.
-This was made possible by offering [Lazy compilation during development](https://github.com/zeit/next.js/pull/1111)
+This was made possible by offering [Lazy compilation during development](https://github.com/zeit/next.js/pull/1111).
+This simply means that before now, when you run next, it compiles all the pages.
+But now, lazy compilation ensures that it is only when a user hits a page, that compilation happens.
+So each page that is called by the user is an on-demand entry.

 ![Lazy Compilation during development](https://cdn.auth0.com/blog/next20/lazycompilationdev.png) _Lazy Compilation during development_